A brief history of email

 Real-time content personalization inside the email is an idea that has been around for the past ten years.
 Some call it contextual email marketing; others call it “magic.”

-At its core, real-time content personalization is the idea that content is adaptable at all times.
-If the content has not been loaded yet on the client-side, it can be changed.
+At its core, real-time content personalization is the idea that content is always adaptable.
+The content can be changed if it has not been loaded yet on the client-side.
 A customer opens an email, and the content he will see will be as relevant as possible.

 Over the years, a few companies have jumped into this concept and launched various software to help marketers leverage this idea.
-While some have done it more successfully than others, something, in particular, had always stood out to us.
-They were only available to companies that could afford a minimum fee (in the thousands of dollars) every month.
+While some have done it more successfully than others, something in particular, has always stood out to us.
+They were only available to companies that could afford a minimum monthly fee (in the thousands of dollars).
 In most cases, some sort of onboarding process was necessary.

 Our team decided to change that, and the idea of Alterable (adjective. capable of being altered) was born.